What are the trekking options in Uganda?

 The churning waters of the Nile prevent boats from approaching close to the base of Murchison Falls.
 To experience the full force of the falls, disembark at the limit of the boat’s approach and hike through riverine woodland and along a cliff face to the summit of the falls.

 The views by the lakes are stunning, and it is the perfect place for some light adventuring in a remote pocket of the country.

 There are a number of walking trails that will take you deep into the surrounding countryside.
 If you like to maximise your adventure, it is also possible to hike and canoe from the airport in Kisoro to Nkuringo in the south of Bwindi Impenetrable National Park.

 The Semliki Valley is a wonderfully remote park near the western border of Uganda.

 There are three trails at Semliki.
 The longest is the 13 kilometre Kirumia Trail, which takes you through the heart of the forest to the Semuliki River.
 Expect to be out for 8 hours.

-The shortest trail is the 8 kilometres Sempaya Nature Trail.
+The shortest trail is the 8 kilometre Sempaya Nature Trail.
 It introduces visitors to the forest's primates and the hot springs.
-The hike lasts between 2 to 4 hours and can take place in the morning or afternoon.
+The hike lasts between 2 and 4 hours and can take place in the morning or afternoon.